jackyzha0/quartz/content/notes/think-writing.md

 # 13/12
 Battled the smart contract all day yesterday.
 Might take a break from that and try to do something else

+who generates the keys for a new node?